An attractive analytic solution of the Maxwell's equation: Two demonstrative examples

 \section{Two demonstrative examples}

-In this section, we provide two examples to demonstrate how ot apply Eq. \ref{eq:main_formula} to construct the analytic solutions of Maxwell's equations \eqref{maxsys} associated to the two types of eigenvector basis discussed in Subsection \ref{sub:vector_rep_1} and \ref{sub:vector_rep_2}.
+In this section, we provide two examples to demonstrate how to apply Equation (\ref{eq:main_formula}) to construct the analytic solutions of Maxwell's equations \eqref{maxsys} associated to the two types of eigenvector base discussed in Lemma \ref{lem-eigenvalues}.
+We shall assume that $\mu=\epsilon=1$ in the rest of this section.